latest nhpb_banner 1__compressed2

 Community action agencies accept applications for LIHEAP.
 This government program can help eligible low-income households pay for heating bills.
 Occasionally funding may be offered for paying air conditioning costs during the summer.
 The program will provide families with a one time benefit to use for paying their energy bills.

-The Low Income Home Energy Assistance Program can offer many types of aid.
+• The Low Income Home Energy Assistance Program in Illinois can offer many types of aid.
 This includes direct financial assistance, outreach, energy counseling, and education.
 Emphasis is placed on serving the low income elderly, people with disabilities, and families with young children or infants.
 The LIHEAP program also includes an emergency furnace repair or replacement component for qualified homeowners in Illinois.

 The Transitional Housing for Homeless Individuals and Families will allow currently homeless persons or those on the verge of eviction to live as independently as possible.
 The assistance provided by a social worker from a community action agency can offer supportive services to help people achieve residential stability, obtain greater self-determination, and increase their skill and/or incomes.
 Target areas include employment, income, education, transportation, child care, housing, and health.
 The ultimate goal of the transition housing program is for families to be able to obtain, pay for and remain in affordable permanent housing.